simon-bachhuber/data_3D_joint/readme.md

 - quat1_y,
 - quat1_z,
 ---
-- quat2_u, unitless, the 0-th components of the quaternion that speciifies the rotation at time t from imu2 to imu1, this rotation the *estimation target*
+- quat2_u, unitless, the 0-th components of the quaternion that speciifies the rotation at time t from imu2 to imu1, this rotation is the *estimation target*
 - quat2_x,
 - quat2_y,
 - quat2_z